VictorNeox/VictorNeox/README.md

 I'm a student of programming, currently studying the 4rd semester of Analysis and Systems Development at FATEC Americana.

-I love programming, especially JavaScript and its NodeJS, ReactJS & React Native frameworks.
+I love programming, especially JavaScript with NodeJS

-I'm currently an Software Developer Jr at Itaú Unibanco, the biggest bank in Brazil, in a team that develops automation and solutions using Java.
+I'm currently an Software Developer at Itaú Unibanco, the biggest bank in Brazil, in a team that develops automation and solutions using Java.

 # My most used languages